 Open copyright exceptions allow firms in certain sectors like information, research, and communications technology to use works as needed, including certain uses without authorization that do not affect the commercialization of the work.
 The most open copyright limitations (such as the U.S.'s fair use) allow greater innovation with new technologies that move faster than legislative processes.
 A series of CCIA white papers has identified industries that rely on limitations and exceptions to copyright in order to add value to the U.S. economy, a list that includes communications technology hardware firms, internet search and hosting providers, software developers, educational institutions, and contract research and development - among many others.
 In 2014, these firms added \$2.8 trillion to the U.S. GDP, and employed 18 million workers.
+2

-A small but growing body of academic literature has shown how open copyright limitations are associated with positive industry indicators such as greater investment in certain industries, that greater openness supports greater innovative activities by communications firms, and that a lack of openness has hampered innovation in certain settings.
-There is a subset of empirical "event" studies that focus on legal changes in single countries and over a comparatively short period of time.
+A small but growing body of academic literature has shown how open copyright limitations are associated with positive industry indicators such as greater investment in certain industries,3 that greater openness supports greater innovative activities by communications firms,4 and that a lack of openness has hampered innovation in certain settings.5 There is a subset of empirical event studies that focus on legal changes in single countries and over a comparatively short period of time.6

-Last year, PIJIP Prof. Sean Flynn presented our working paper at the World Intellectual Property Organization that introduces our data on changes to copyright law over time and presents initial econometric tests of the openness of copyright limitations.
-The working paper find positive relationships between the openness of copyright limitations and (1)returns to foreign firms, (2) returns to U.S. multinationals, and (3) the production of scholarly output.
-This submission uses the same copyright data, but focuses on the returns to American firms doing business in countries that have (or have not) changed their
+Last year, PIJIP released working paper at the Global Congress on Intellectual Property and the Public Interest that introduces our data on changes to copyright law over time and presents initial econometric tests of the openness of copyright limitations.
+We found positive relationships between the openness of copyright limitations and (1) returns to foreign firms, (2) returns to U.S. multinationals, and (3) the production of scholarly output.
+This submission uses the same copyright data, but focuses on the returns to American firms doing business in countries that have (or have not) changed their copyright law to make limitations more open.

-&lt;sup>2 Andrew Szamosszegi & Mary Ann McCleary, Fair Use in the U.S. Economy, CCIA (2017) (employing WIPO's methodology for the study of copyright industries to those that rely on copyright exceptions, in the U.S., finding that they employ 18 million workers and accounted for 16% of the U.S. economy).
+2 Andrew Szamosszegi & Mary Ann McCleary, Fair Use in the U.S. Economy, CCIA (2017) (employing WIPO's methodology for the study of copyright industries to those that rely on copyright exceptions, in the U.S., finding that they employ 18 million workers and accounted for 16% of the U.S. economy).

-&lt;sup>3 Joshua Lerner, The Impact of Copyright Policy Changes on Venture Capital Investment in Cloud Computing Companies, CCIA (2014) (demonstrating how a court ruling clarifying copyright user rights increased venture capital funding to American cloud technology firms); Michael Palmedo, R&D Spending and Patenting in the Technology Hardware Sector in Nations With and Without Fair Use (PIJIP Research Paper Series, Paper No. 02, 2017) (finding that technology hardware firms in countries with fair use spent more on research and development and received more patents).
+3 Joshua Lerner, The Impact of Copyright Policy Changes on Venture Capital Investment in Cloud Computing Companies, CCIA (2014) (demonstrating how a court ruling clarifying copyright user rights increased venture capital funding to American cloud technology firms); Michael Palmedo, R&D Spending and Patenting in the Technology Hardware Sector in Nations With and Without Fair Use (PIJIP Research Paper Series, Paper No. 02, 2017) (finding that technology hardware firms in countries with fair use spent more on research and development and received more patents).

-&lt;sup>4 Fred von Lohmann, Fair Use as Innovation Policy, 23 Berkeley Tech.
+4 Fred von Lohmann, Fair Use as Innovation Policy, 23 Berkeley Tech.
 L.J.
 8 (2008) (describing "fair use" rights, by which he means generally any private copying rights, as providing a "reservoir of incentive" to the development of private copying technology industries form the VCR to the I-Pod);

-&lt;sup>5 Michael A. Carrier, Copyright and Innovation: The Untold Story, 891 Wis.
+Michael A. Carrier, Copyright and Innovation: The Untold Story, 891 Wis.
 L. Rev. (2012) (focusing on the strength of copyright enforcement rather than exceptions, finding that aggressive online enforcement deterred venture capital funding for new technologies related to online music sharing).
+See Roya Ghafele &Brooke Friedman, .4 footnote 11, exptions for Libraries and Archives, Benjamin Gilbert, A